RVCC-IDMX/blog-FrederickLamptey/src/blog/2022-10-07-css-made-easy-using-props.md

 ---
-title: CSS Made Easy Using Props
+title: CSS Made Easy Using Open Props
 author: Frederick Lamptey
 description: This article talks about a way to make writing css easier for web developers.
 Now developers can use predefined variables from prop's page to